-Jim Fahy reports on a new Knock Shrine Medical Bureau, which has been set up to establish if cures claimed in Knock, Co.
-Mayo, are medical or miracle.
+The Knock Shrine Medical Bureau has been set up to establish if cures claimed have a medical explanation or are miracles.

 Monsignor James Horan and Dr. Michael Casey talk about cures and miracles at Knock, County Mayo.